danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="contacts.resolvePhone.html" name="contacts.resolvePhone">Resolve a phone number to get user info, if their privacy settings allow it: contacts.resolvePhone</a>

+* <a href="messages.getAllDrafts.html" name="messages.getAllDrafts">Return all message drafts.  : messages.getAllDrafts</a>

 * <a href="account.getAuthorizationForm.html" name="account.getAuthorizationForm">Returns a Telegram Passport authorization form for sharing data with a service: account.getAuthorizationForm</a>

 * <a href="account.getWallPapers.html" name="account.getWallPapers">Returns a list of available wallpapers: account.getWallPapers</a>

 * <a href="messages.getEmojiURL.html" name="messages.getEmojiURL">Returns an HTTP URL which can be used to automatically log in into translation platform and suggest new emoji replacements.
 The URL will be valid for 30 seconds after generation: messages.getEmojiURL</a>

+* <a href="messages.getAttachMenuBot.html" name="messages.getAttachMenuBot">Returns attachment menu entry for a bot web app that can be launched from the attachment menu »: messages.getAttachMenuBot</a>

 * <a href="users.getUsers.html" name="users.getUsers">Returns basic user info according to their identifiers: users.getUsers</a>

 * <a href="messages.getChats.html" name="messages.getChats">Returns chat basic info on their IDs: messages.getChats</a>

-* <a href="upload.getWebFile.html" name="upload.getWebFile">Returns content of an HTTP file or a part, by proxying the request through telegram: upload.getWebFile</a>
+* <a href="upload.getWebFile.html" name="upload.getWebFile">Returns content of a web file, by proxying the request through telegram, see the webfile docs for more info: upload.getWebFile</a>

 * <a href="help.getConfig.html" name="help.getConfig">Returns current configuration, including data center configuration: help.getConfig</a>

+* <a href="messages.search.html" name="messages.search">Returns found messages: messages.search</a>

 * <a href="help.getNearestDc.html" name="help.getNearestDc">Returns info on data center nearest to the user: help.getNearestDc</a>